DylanAvila04/CMPM-D3_Dylan_Avila/PLAN.md

 ## UI polish

+-[x] Change the font and background to my own design and unique

-- [ ] use the status panel to show interaction messages (too far away, empty cell, mismatch, crafted new token, etc.)
+- [x] use the status panel to show interaction messages like too far away, empty cell, mismatch, crafted new token, etc.
-- [ ] clean up variable names and comments to avoid code smells and leftover debug logging
+- [x] clean up variable names and comments to avoid code smells and leftover debug logging
-- [ ] test edge cases (clicking far cells, empty cells, many crafts in a row) to make sure state
+- [x] test edge cases (clicking far cells, empty cells, many crafts in a row) to make sure state